phil-03/Service/README.md

 Parameters:
 -query -> Obtains and displays information about the specified service <br />
--create -> Creates a subkey and entries for a service in the registry and in the Service Control Manager database.
+-create -> Creates a subkey and entries for a service in the registry and in the Service Control Manager database. <br />
--qdescription -> Displays the description string for a specified service.
+-qdescription -> Displays the description string for a specified service. <br />
--start -> Starts a service
+-start -> Starts a service. <br />
--stop -> Stops a service
+-stop -> Stops a service. <br />
--delete -> Deletes a service subkey from the registry.
+-delete -> Deletes a service subkey from the registry. <br />
--config -> Modifies the value of a service's entries in the registry and in the Service Control Manager database.
+-config -> Modifies the value of a service's entries in the registry and in the Service Control Manager database. <br />
--failure -> Specifies one or more actions to take if a service fails
+-failure -> Specifies one or more actions to take if a service fails. <br />